 Bathurst Regional Council is working closely with the Environmental Protection Authority (EPS) following testing that indicated the presence of per- and poly- fluoralkyl substances (PSAS) in some soil and water on Council land at Bathurst Airport.

 PFAS was historically used in firefighting foam worldwide, including in foams used at the airport until 1998.

-Following the results of initial testing Council will engage a consultant to assess if PFAS is present offsite, including on nearby properties.
-Council hopes to appoint a consultant to undertake the detailed testing required.
+Following the results of initial testing Council has engaged a consultant to assess if PFAS is present offsite, including on nearby properties.
+Council has appointed a consultant to undertake the detailed testing required.
 The consultant undertook filed work during December 2017 collecting water, soil, sediment and biota samples for testing and analysis.

 For more information on the Bathurst Airport – PFAS investigation click here